 Sales of a substantial number of our ADSs in the public market by our existing shareholders, or the perception that these sales might occur, could depress the market price of our ADSs and could impair our ability to raise capital through the sale of additional equity securities.
-We are unable to predict the effect that such sales may have on the prevailing market price of our ADSs.
+This risk may be exacerbated following the expiration of certain conversion restrictions applicable to our Class B ordinary shares in July 2023, which enables any holder of Class B ordinary shares to convert such shares to Class A ordinary shares and sell the Class A ordinary shares as ADSs in the market.
+We are unable to predict the effect that such sales may have on the prevailing market price of our ADSs, particularly if our founding shareholders and/or executives seek to reduce their interest in Endava.

-In addition, as of June 30, 2023, there were outstanding 2,758,463 Class A ordinary shares issuable by us upon exercise of outstanding share options or the vesting of restricted share units, or RSUs.
+In addition, as of June 30, 2024, there were outstanding 4,324,717 Class A ordinary shares issuable by us upon exercise of outstanding share options or the vesting of restricted share units, or RSUs.
 We have registered all of the ADSs representing Class A ordinary shares issuable upon exercise of outstanding options or the vesting of RSUs, and upon exercise of settlement of any options or other equity incentives we may grant in the future, for public resale under the Securities Act.
 Accordingly, these shares will be able to be freely sold in the public market upon issuance as permitted by any applicable vesting requirements, subject to restrictions on sales of our shares by affiliates.